Industry Classification & Verification Framework

 AI Alignment: Why Governed SIC & NAICS Improves AI Outputs

-SICCODE.com’s framework is designed to serve as a ground-truth reference for industry coding by keeping classification rules, verification signals, and lifecycle controls explicit—so downstream analytics and AI workflows can build on a stable, explainable taxonomy.
+This framework supports AI governance by keeping classification rules, evidence signals, and lifecycle controls explicit—so downstream analytics and AI workflows can build on a stable taxonomy.

-• Stable definitions: SIC/NAICS codes provide consistent “industry meaning” across teams and time.
+• Stable definitions: consistent “industry meaning” across teams and time.

-• Verification signals: sources and checks help reduce misclassification and mislabeled segments.
+• Verification signals: evidence + checks reduce mislabeled segments.

-• Cleaner features: better taxonomy inputs reduce noise in scoring, routing, and segmentation models.
+• Cleaner features: better taxonomy inputs reduce noise in models.

 Data Provenance, Lineage & Audit Readiness

-• Provenance: classification outputs are supported by defined sources and verification signals.
+• Provenance: outputs are supported by defined sources and verification signals.

 • Lineage: lifecycle controls and versioning help prevent silent taxonomy drift across refreshes.